 Cozy Cabled Cowl – Cable stitches add dimension and elegance to your knitted projects.
 Learn how to read and knit cable patterns while beginning to knit a winter-worthy neck cowl.
 Students must know how to knit and purl.
 Pattern and yarn are included.
 Saturday, January 23, 2016; 1–4 PM.

 Sheepy Farm Mitts – knit from wool roving – Knit in the Icelandic style by working directly from wool roving—no spinning involved!
-Child-sized sampler mittens will be created in this workshop class that can be later knit as adult-sized mittens, if desired.
-Pattern and roving are included.
+One adult-sized mitten will be created in this workshop class.
+The pattern and enough roving for a pair of mittens are included in the cost.
 Saturday, February 27, 2016; 1–4 PM.

 Beginning Spinning with a Drop Spindle – Learn the extremely portable method of spinning fiber with a drop spindle.
 Great class for beginners!
 Spindles that you may keep and class fiber are included.
 March 19, 2016; 1–4 PM.

 Fiber Processing 101 (for spinners, felters, knitters, and fiber enthusiasts) – Skirt a fleece and learn how to wash and prepare it by teasing, carding, and combing for a multitude of fiber interests.
 Fiber is included.
 April 9, 2016; 1–4 PM.